armory/docs/content/en/armory-enterprise/armory-admin/observe/integrations-logging.md

 >The default port for Splunk's HTTP Event Collector (HEC) is either 8088 or 8089 depending on your Splunk version.
 This port is used if you **do not** configure a TCP listener.
 Any TCP listener config is a custom port assignment.
 See the [Metric data does not flow into Splunk despite setting up HEC Connection](https://support.armory.io/support?id=kb_article_view&sysparm_article=KB0010554) KB article for more on Splunk HEC and ports.

-The `HOSTNAME:PORT` can be HTTPS, which would remove the need for the insecure `TOKEN`.
+The `SERVICE_URL:PORT` can be HTTPS, which would remove the need for the insecure `TOKEN`.
 Consult your specific data aggregator provider's documentation for how to configure an HTTPS endpoint.

 ## Verify data flow to your aggregator